Cellular Energy

 is passed to the 3-carbon molecules.
 Two 3-carbon molecules

-leave the cycle to be used to make gluc
+leave the cycle to be used to make glucose and other organic

 compounds.
 The enzyme rubisco